DigitalPublishingToolkit/TOD15-Online-Courtship/md/00_Colophon.md

 Web: <http://www.networkcultures.org><br/>

 This publication is available through various print on demand services.
-For more information, and a freely downloadable PDF:<br>
+For more information, and a freely downloadable PDF:
 <http://networkcultures.org/publications><br/>
 This publication is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-SA 4.0).<br><br/>
 ![](imgs/INC-logo.png)